Design and installation

 A mezzanine floor is a raised platform, typically independent of a building structure and supported by columns, racking structures or other adequate foundations.
 They don't always require planning permission, but they always need to have approved building regulations - this is most important!

-Before a mezzanine floor is installed you must always consider fire protection, emergency lighting, smoke and fire alarms, along with relevant safety signage for all appropriate areas and passageways - particularly where there is a high volume of staff occupying the area on a permanent basis.
+Before building a mezzanine floor or deciding which one to get installed you must always consider fire protection, emergency lighting, smoke and fire alarms, along with relevant safety signage for all appropriate areas and passageways - particularly where there is a high volume of staff occupying the area on a permanent basis.

 Fire protection is essential on highly populated mezzanine floor structures